 “What we’ve done from a technology standpoint that is disruptive is that we’ve moved away from the idea of paying writers by the word.
 We pay writers partially for the time that they spend but partially for the audience that they bring to the content.
 Which, if you think about it, is how we’ve always valued music or books or anything else.
 We pay authors by how many books get read, not for creating the book.
 We don’t pay musicians by the note.
 We pay them when they create a song that people want to hear.
 And so, when you take that approach, you recruit these authors and pay them partially for the audience.
 They become much more engaged.”

 So what are some attributes of successful startups?
 “Money and greed,” said Louis.
-“At the end of the day it comes down to the ability to chew glass.
+“At the end of the day, it comes down to the ability to chew glass.
 Willingness to taste your own blood and keep going at it until you figure out the right answer.
 I do it on the daily basis.
-It’s like startups go from low to the high roads.
-One minute you celebrate the day having setup with the customer around the venture or hired a fantastic employee — something along those lines — and the next minute it’s down to the disaster or an employee is not aligning up with the others.
+It’s like startups go from low to high roads.
+One minute you celebrate the day having set up with the customer around the venture or hired a fantastic employee — something along those lines — and the next minute it’s down to the disaster or an employee is not aligning up with the others.
 It affects you from any direction.
 You can go back and forth between those two kinds of emotions, pretty much on the daily basis.”